sathomas/jsDataV.is/src/text/ch2/01-selecting-content.md

 plotObj.draw();
 ```

 And that's it.
-We finally have the fully interactive visualization of regional Gross Domestic Product in figure NEXTFIGURENUMBER.
+We finally have a fully interactive visualization of regional Gross Domestic Product, as shown in figure NEXTFIGURENUMBER.

 <figure>
 <div style="padding-left:1em;">Gross Domestic Product (Current <span class="lgcp">US</span>$ in Trillions)</div>